exeProgram/passwordGenerator/README.md

 # passwordGeneratorSite

-Website that can generate passswords
+Website that can generate 'random' passswords